-This initiative is being led by Olabud Doogethu’s human rights team, which consists of Larry Smith, Dennis Chungulla, Donald Butcher, and Reginald Ramos.
+This initiative is being led by Olabud Doogethu’s human rights team, which consists of Larry Smith, Dennis Chungulla, and Donald Butcher.

 ‘We live and breathe on Aboriginal land, so our systems should also reflect this reality.
 There is no Aboriginal ownership or involvement in how justice is done, and by creating the right mechanisms – we can work in a more culturally-appropriate way,’ said Larry Smith.